matejsemancik/astral-visuals/README.md

 ```
 processing.core.jars=/Applications/Processing.app/Contents/Java/core/library
 processing.core.natives=/Applications/Processing.app/Contents/Java/core/library/macos-x86_64
+processing.core.natives.rpi=/Applications/Processing.app/Contents/Java/core/library/linux-aarch64
 processing.libs.jars=/Users/matsem/Documents/Processing/libraries
 ```
+Note the difference between `processing.core.natives` and `processing.core.natives.rpi`.
+The Raspberry Pi libs have to be configured if you wish to use the `:raspberrypi` module.

 The Gradle buildscript will look for Processing dependencies at these two paths.
 Dependencies are defined in CommonDependencies gradle plugin.
 Open it up, and you can notice that this project depends on some 3rd party libraries, which need to be installed at `processing.libs.jars` path.
 Open your Processing library manager (Sketch > Import Library > Add library) and install whatever libraries are specified in the `build.gradle` file.